destructor228/groq_api_cpp/README.md

 This project provides C++ functions for accessing the [Groq](https://groq.com/) API.

+This is an unofficial project, the code is maintained by the community.

 ## Description

 The Groq API functions include the main capabilities for interacting with the Groq API, such as: